openshift-kni/cnf-features-deploy/cnf-tests/README.md

 #### PTP tests

-- a slave PtpConfig (ptp4lOpts="-s" ,phc2sysOpts="-a -r")
+- a client PtpConfig (ptp4lOpts="-s" ,phc2sysOpts="-a -r")
-- a node with a label matching the slave PtpConfig
+- a node with a label matching the client PtpConfig

 #### SCTP tests